MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ```

 > [!NOTE]
-> To enforce access control for GraphQL queries when using Data API builder with Azure Cosmos DB, you are required to use the `@authorize` directive in your supplied.However, for GraphQL mutations and filters in GraphQL queries, access control still is enforced by the permissions configuration as described here.[GraphQL schema file](./database-specific-features.md#user-provided-graphql-schema)
+>  To enforce access control for GraphQL queries when using Data API builder with Azure Cosmos DB, you are required to use the `@authorize` directive in your supplied.
+[GraphQL schema file](./database-specific-features.md#user-provided-graphql-schema).
+However, for GraphQL mutations and filters in GraphQL queries, access control still is enforced by the permissions configuration as described above.
 #### Actions

 **Actions** describe the accessibility of an entity within the scope of a role.
 Actions can be specified individually or with the wildcard shortcut: `*` (asterisk).
 The wildcard shortcut represents all actions supported for the entity type on which it's defined: